pace-neutrons/Horace/documentation/user_docs/docs/user_guide/Resolution_convolution.rst

     + ``1`` - LET until autumn 2016 (with the original double funnel snout at Chopper 5).
     + ``2`` - LET since autumn 2016 (with a single focusing final guide section).

+In addition to the above parameters all instruments also take a optional ``'mod_value'`` argument specifying the type of moderator pulse model to use.
+At present, only two options are available:

+* ``'empirical'`` - based on the Ikeda-Carpenter distribution of Ref [3]_ (default).
+* ``'base2016'`` - a look-up table from ray-tracing simulations of ISIS moderators in 2016.

+For the empirical model, there is also an option to refine the parameters which define the model as :ref:`described below <refine_moderator_section>`.

 Once the sample and instrument setup information is configured on a workspace, a fitting or modelling problem can be defined using the ``tobyfit`` class in place of ``multifit_sqw``.
 The exact same syntax as ``multifit`` for defining fixed and free parameters and background